Guide to Caravan Security: Everything you need to know

 Forensic protection

 It’s also possible to security mark your caravan with a forensic marker.
-These liquids are completely transparent but each contains a unique forensic code that means it is always linked to its owner.
+These liquids are completely transparent, but each contains a unique forensic code that means it is always linked to its owner.
 This forensic liquid is virtually impossible to remove and can be used across different parts of the caravan.
 Then, mark your trailer with a sticker to deter potential thieves.

 Caravan Registration and Identification Scheme